Back to Resources

 Will AI completely automate campaign management?

 AI handles tactical execution and data analysis, but strategic oversight remains essential.
 The most effective implementations combine AI automation with expert human direction for goal-setting, guardrails, and long-term strategy alignment.
+AI excels at processing thousands of data points to optimize bids minute-by-minute, but humans still need to set profit targets, define which products to prioritize, decide on launch strategies for new products, and adjust overall strategy based on business goals.
+Think of AI as handling the “how” while humans focus on the “what” and “why.”

 Do I need different tools for Amazon and Walmart?

 Some platforms support multiple marketplaces while others specialize.
 Cross-platform tools offer unified management but may lack platform-specific features.
 Consider your expansion plans and whether specialized capabilities matter for your strategy.
+If you’re serious about both platforms, specialized tools often deliver better results because they’re built around each platform’s unique auction mechanics, data structures, and optimization opportunities.
+However, if you’re just starting on Walmart while maintaining a mature Amazon presence, a unified tool might make sense initially.

 How do I prevent AI from making costly mistakes?